jaytimm/google-ngrams-and-r/README.md

 names(tfms) <- names(grams)
 ```

 A small portion of the TFM for the 1908-1932 sub-corpus is presented below.
-Full data structure is a list of TFMs by quarter.
+Full data structure is a list of TFMs by quarter-century.

 ``` r
 library(Matrix)